pantsel/konnect-portal-ops-cli/README.md

 - **Delete API products** and their associations.
 - Manage **API product documentation**.
 - Supports **non-interactive modes** for automation.

-## Requirements

-- Python 3+
-- `PyYaml`: For parsing YAML-based files.
-- `requests`: For making HTTP requests to the Konnect API.

 ## How It Works